Regulations for University Officers

 1. As soon as can conveniently be arranged after the election, the newly elected Chancellor shall be admitted at a meeting of Convocation at which the instrument of his or her election under the Common Seal of the University shall be handed to him or her by the Vice-Chancellor and Senior Proctor, together with the insignia of the office of Chancellor, that is, the statutes, the keys, the seal of office, and the staves of the bedels.

-2. The Vice-Chancellor shall hold office for five years on initial appointment, which may be extended by reappointment for up to two further years, save that, when a Vice-Chancellor vacates the office before the expiry of his or her full term of office and at a time other than the end of the academic year, his or her successor's period shall consist of the remainder of that academic year and five further years, which may be extended by reappointment for up to two additional years.
+2. The Vice-Chancellor shall hold office for seven years, save that, when a Vice-Chancellor vacates the office before the expiry of his or her full term of office and at a time other than the end of the academic year, his or her successor's period shall consist of the remainder of that academic year and seven further years.

-3. Any person shall be eligible for appointment as Vice-Chancellor if he or she can serve the full period permitted under regulation 2 above before reaching the retiring age as prescribed by the Regulations for the Retirement Dates of University Employees.
+3. Any person shall be eligible for appointment as Vice-Chancellor if he or she can serve the full period permitted under regulation 2 above before reaching the retiring age as prescribed by the Regulations for the Employment of University Staff.

 4. Subject to the provisions of regulation 2 above, no person shall be appointed Vice-Chancellor a second time, save that, if a Vice-Chancellor vacates his or her office before the expiry of a full term of office, a person who has previously been Vice-Chancellor may be appointed Vice-Chancellor again for one year (or, if the retiring Vice-Chancellor vacates his or her office at a time other than the end of an academic year, for the remainder of that academic year and one further year), and the age-limit in regulation 3 above shall not apply to such a second appointment.

-5. The Vice-Chancellor shall be appointed or reappointed in accordance with the following procedure:
+5. The Vice-Chancellor shall be appointed in accordance with the following procedure:

 (a) the Chancellor, or, if the Chancellor is unable or unwilling to act, one of the members of Council nominated under the provisions of section 4 (7) - (10) of Statute VI, who shall if possible be appointed by the Chancellor for this purpose, or, if the Chancellor is unable or unwilling to make such an appointment, shall be appointed by Council, and who shall chair the committee;